backstage/backstage/plugins/home/api-report.md

   ContextProvider?: ((props: any) => JSX.Element) | undefined;
 }) => JSX.Element;

-// Warning: (tsdoc-at-sign-in-word) The "@" character looks like part of a TSDoc tag; use a backslash to escape it
-//
 // @public @deprecated (undocumented) export type ComponentParts = ComponentParts_2;

-// Warning: (tsdoc-at-sign-in-word) The "@" character looks like part of a TSDoc tag; use a backslash to escape it
-//
 // @public @deprecated (undocumented) export type ComponentRenderer = ComponentRenderer_2;